RohanCyberOps/RustWeatherApp/README.md

 To search explicitly for a weather station in the vicinity, call

 ```
-wthrr auto
+RustWeatherApp auto
 ```

-As a final example, we instruct wthrr to use Fahrenheit and mph as units and add the hourly forecast for the day
+As a final example, we instruct RustWeatherApp to use Fahrenheit and mph as units and add the hourly forecast for the day

 ```
-wthrr -u f,mph -f d
+RustWeatherApp -u f,mph -f d
 ```

 ### Find further usage parameters in the help information

 ```
-> wthrr -h
+> RustWeatherApp -h

-Usage: wthrr [OPTIONS] [ADDRESS]
+Usage: RustWeatherApp [OPTIONS] [ADDRESS]

 Arguments:
   [ADDRESS]